 The governance and organisational principles of the Internal Audit Department are formalised through the Directive DI.

 10380 dated February, 23rd, 2023 regarding the organisation of internal governance of the SGL Group and the Directive no. DI-10020 dated April 5th, 2022 regarding the organisation of the internal control system within the SGL Group.
-The Audit Charter sets out the rules of the General Inspection and Internal Audit activity in terms of objectives, obligations and powers.
+The Audit Charter sets out the rules of the General Inspection and Internal Audit activity in terms of mandate, scope and rights of the internal audit function and also of resources professional practices.